daschwanden/grr-doc/developing-grr/setting-up-compose-dev-env.md

 It is now time to set up the Docker Compose stack for development.

 - Go back to your Terminal Panel and type ```docker compose watch``` to start the Docker Compose stack for development.
-- This will build everything from scratch and will taek a couple of minutes the first time you run it.
+- This will build everything from scratch and will take a couple of minutes the first time you run it.

 ![grr_development](../images/grr_development.png)